-From the Health Insurance Portability and Affordability Act (HIPAA) of the United States to the latest General Data Protection Regulation (GDPR) of the European Union, various compliance regulations have requirements for data encryption to ensure data privacy and security.
+From the Health Insurance Portability and Affordability Act (HIPAA) of the United States to the latest General Data Protection Regulation (GDPR) of the European Union, various compliance regulations have requirements for data field encryption/decryption to ensure data privacy and security.
 It is inevitable to encrypt data at rest to comply with the various compliance standard rules.

 Fig 1: Data encryption isometric flowchart.

 Encryption has its own set of challenges and efforts involved and might be time-consuming based on the complexity and number of fields, and the functional impact it influences on the system.
 To tackle this, an in-home framework for encryption/decryption which requires minimum changes from a developer has been developed.
 This framework is reliable, robust, and adapts itself well for any key rotations.